doGregor/caselink_reproducibility/README.md

 Start initially with installing the requirements for this project by running `pip install -r requirements.txt`.

-If you want to run the setup based on an OpenAI's GPT model you also need to place a file called `openai_api_key.txt` in the root directory of this project which contains a valid OpenAI account key.
+If you want to run the setup based on an OpenAI GPT model you also need to place a file called `openai_api_key.txt` in the root directory of this project which contains a valid OpenAI account key.

 ## 1. Create BM25 Matrices